-This recipe for roast chicken with ghee, za’atar and pomegranate molasses is one of the easiest you’ll ever try.
-If you’ve been following my posts on MidEATS for any length of time, you’ll notice that I have an undeniable love affair with samna baladi (Arabic for farmer’s ghee) … it simply takes every dish up a couple of notches, quite effortlessly!
+This recipe for roast chicken with clarified butter, za’atar and pomegranate molasses is one of the easiest you’ll ever try.
+If you’ve been following my posts on MidEATS for any length of time, you’ll notice that I have an undeniable love affair with samna baladi (Arabic for farmer’s ghee or clarified butter) … it simply takes every dish up a couple of notches, quite effortlessly!
 Za’atar, which is a Middle Eastern spice blend of wild thyme, ground sumac and toasted sesame seeds, pairs beautifully with chicken as is; when you also add the tangy-sweet taste of pomegranate molasses to the mix, you get a winning combination.
 In the future, I hope to mix my own za’atar blend, but I am quite pleased with the flavor of the brand I’m using now — Canaan Fair Trade is a company that helps Palestinian farmers make a fair wage and use traditional, organic farming methods.
 Their olive oils are also exquisite!

 According to Canaan’s website, the thyme is wild-harvested and collected from the hills near Jenin, a certified organic sustainable activity.
 It is then dried and blended with roasted sesame seeds, ground sumac, and a touch of salt by women-owned cooperatives.
 It’s a wonderful feeling not only to savor the clean taste of the za’atar, but also to know that the purchase is helping keep hardworking Palestinian farmers employed.